Taday97/ExamiNation/README.md

 1. **Builds and Tests** the application.
 2. **Deploys** it (future configurations can be added for deployment to a server or cloud platform).

-You can view the CI/CD configuration
+You can view the CI/CD configuration in the `.github/workflows` directory.